jonalejandro/jonalejandro.github.io/_pages/about.md

     </nav>
   </header>

-I work at the intersection of power management, system architecture, and product strategy.
-My background is in defining power solutions that move from device capability to system value, balancing efficiency, performance, reliability, and cost across real product constraints.
   <main class="page">
     <div class="eyebrow">About</div>
     <h1>Building product strategy from
       <em style="font-style:italic;color:var(--accent)">power system constraints</em>.</h1>
     <p class="intro">I work at the intersection of power management, system architecture, and product strategy.
 My focus is translating circuit-level tradeoffs into product decisions that matter at platform scale.</p>

-Over time, my work has increasingly focused on cross-domain problems where power is not an isolated function, but part of a larger platform challenge involving silicon, firmware, thermal behavior, RF subsystems, and customer requirements.
     <div class="grid">
       <section class="block">
         <h2>How I work</h2>